Florida Georgia Line's Tyler Hubbard Can't Contain His Excitement for Baby No. 2

 by Mike Vulpo | Wed., May.
 1, 2019 4:37 PM

-Another baby is definitely meant to be in the Florida Georgia Line interview.
+Another baby is definitely meant to be in the Florida Georgia Line family.

 During tonight's 2019 Billboard Music Awards, Brian Kelley and Tyler Hubbard walked the red carpet in celebration of their Top Country Artist nomination.